kfidak13/KaydonFidak.github.io/index.md

 ### Adobe Illustrator
 One thing that I am proud to say that I have learned is Adobe Illustrator.
-I used it quite frequently throughout the project, so I became quite comfortable with it, learning all the controls and everyhting that comes with it.
+I used it quite frequently throughout the project, so I became quite comfortable with it, learning all the controls and everything that comes with it.
 I can now say that whenever I need to design something digitally I can go and use Adobe Illustrator.
 For more reference view the pictures above, as there are numerous more designs that are very similar.

 ### Final Design
 Although I can not take credit for the tremendous amount of work my fellow innovators have put in, I can say that I did partially help with the design template, but everything else is coming from them.
-I will display what our classrooom has designed ov er the course of the past month.
+I will display what our classrooom has designed over the course of the past month.

 ![Matte](https://github.com/user-attachments/assets/eb574157-f38f-4fef-aa09-39cd181242e3)